Table of Contents

 Open the system camera app:

-Finally, make sure to close the camera app to avoid conflicts when running the sample.
+Finally, remember to close the camera app to avoid conflicts when running samples.

 Note

-EasyAR only uses the system-provided interface to open the camera.
-Ensure the system camera app can open the camera and display properly.
+EasyAR only uses the interface provided by the system to open the camera.
+Ensure the system camera app can open the camera and display normally.

-The following content takes the image tracking example ImageTracking_Targets as an example.
-Other examples can be run in a similar way.
+The following uses the image tracking example ImageTracking_Targets as an example.
+Other examples are run similarly.

 Open the sample launcher scene and click the Play button at the top of the Unity editor.